 During our coffees, she started telling me about her company called Alaska Photo Treks and although I knew she had her own business, I didn’t really look into it earlier on because as always, I was too busy.
 She told me the story about how she had been playing with the idea to follow her passion and start her own company and eventually decided to go for it, together with two more talented Alaskan photographers.
 Although we12travel doesn’t compare to what she did (I still got my office job, while Jody eventually left Visit Anchorage) I could totally feel her passion for what she is doing and how she loves teaching people how to take better pictures.
 People who follow their hearts to do what they really want to do really inspire me and Jody is definitely one of these people.

 Our meeting was only short as we had to run to onward meetings but she proposed for me to come along on her Cook Inlet Photo Safari that evening.
-Unfortunately, I had just swapped cameras around with Martijn, so he got the big fancy one (Nikon D5000) for his glacier flightseeing and dogsled ride, while I just brought our tiny Lumix that we merely use for snapshots during our adventures.
+Unfortunately, I had just swapped cameras around with my travelpartner, so he got the big fancy one (Nikon D5000) for his glacier flightseeing and dogsled ride, while I just brought our tiny Lumix that we merely use for snapshots during our adventures.
 I was going to do some outdoor activities later on that week and didn’t really feel like carrying that heavy camera all the way up to Harding Icefield with me.
-As Martijn and I weren’t traveling together on this trip I arranged to swap around cameras once again the next morning so I could join the photo safari the next evening.
+As we weren’t traveling together fulltime on this trip I arranged to swap around cameras once again the next morning so I could join the photo safari the next evening.

 The next evening I made sure I was on at the meeting point in downtown Anchorage on time, stuffing a quick reindeer hotdog into my mouth because I didn’t have time to eat earlier on.
 Jody picked me and some other photographers up in the city and together with the rest of the group, we took off to explore Anchorage at night, the best moment for shooting.